MrQR-me/docs/FormBuilder/formbuilder.md

 </head>
 </html>

-# **MrQR**{: .text-purple-000 } Form Builder Addon
+# **MrQR**{: .text-purple-000 } Form Builder
 {: .no_toc }

 {:toc }
 - .TOC

-The **MrQR**{: .text-purple-000 } Form Builder Addon is included when you subscribe to a new open site, it is not available for personal sites and enables you to duplicate global forms to your own sites, Edit the duplicated global Forms and create, Edit and duplicate your own **MrQR**{: .text-purple-000 } Forms.
+The **MrQR**{: .text-purple-000 } Form Builder feature is included when you subscribe to a new Open Site.
+It enables you to create, edit, and duplicate your own **MrQR**{: .text-purple-000 } Forms.
+It also allows you to duplicate Global Forms to your own Sites and edit them.

 ## Forms Panel

 ![MrQR Form Builder](/assets/images/V2/MrQR-forms-panel.png "Main Page")

-The Forms panel consists of;
+The Forms panel consists of:
 * <button class="button button1">NEW FORM</button> button
-* Site / Global / Archive forms switch
+* Site / Global / Archive Forms switch
 * Forms Lists

 ## Form Types